-Key #1: Value Alignment
+Key #1: Value alignment

 Focusing investments and work efforts on goals that actually matter to the business is basic common sense.
 In other words, there has to be a valid business case.
-As noted earlier, data quality management efforts have suffered in many organizations because pulling together a really compelling business case for dealing with the problem is not easy.
+As noted earlier, data quality management efforts have suffered at many insurance carriers because pulling together a really compelling business case for dealing with the problem is not easy.

 Just identifying the sources of quality issues can be a maddening chase to hunt down a moving target.
+Consider the perpetual challenge of maintaining that elusive "golden customer record."
 Then figuring out steps to remediate the cause can be elusive, especially in cases where the data issues seem to occur almost randomly or sporadically.
 And finally, there is the challenge of getting people and departments to take on responsibility for cleaning up and maintaining data quality.

-The first key to driving improvements in data quality is to approach the problem by identifying the impacts of data quality problems and make them clear to everyone involved.
-The critical path in this case runs through the alignment of any data quality initiative with the currently measured and reported business results that are most fully impacted.
-In other words, it is about getting to agreement on "why" resolving data quality problems is not just a side issue but is in fact critically important to key, highly visible business metrics.
+The first key for an insurance carrier to drive improvements in data quality is to identify the impacts of data quality problems and make them clear to everyone involved.
+The critical path runs through the alignment of any data quality initiative with the currently measured and reported business results that are most fully impacted, from mitigating underwriting risks to improving pricing and reducing the cost of claims management.

+In other words, it is about getting to agreement on "why" resolving data quality problems is not just a side issue but is in fact critically important to the highly visible, high-stakes digitization, and transformation efforts that will help traditional insurance carriers thrive in a landscape of new insurtech entrants and technologies.

 So, the first step is a coordinated effort to capture the impacts, rather than the causes, and to pull those impacts together into an understandable narrative.
-Often, this is something sponsored and/or driven by C-level executives, whose job performance is measured by overall organizational performance and results.
-Then, from within that broader set of impacts, identify those that are likely to be causing the most damage financially.
+Often, this is something sponsored or driven by C-level executives, whose job performance is measured by overall organizational performance and results.
+Then, from within that broader set of impacts, identify those that are likely to be causing the most damage financially or preventing the most critical corporate initiatives.
 Doing so sets the stage for everything that follows.

-Once there is awareness and agreement at the executive level, the same core messages need to be delivered across all functions in the organization, with attention to presenting the nature and costs of the impacts in terms which are relevant to their jobs and responsibilities.
+Once there is awareness and agreement at the executive level, the same core messages need to be delivered across all functions of the insurance organization, with attention to presenting the nature and costs of the impacts in terms which are relevant to their jobs and responsibilities.